Yi-Huaaa/CN_2020-Fall_NTU-CSIE/README.md

 * Very similar to homework-2.
 * Differents:
   1. Change the socket from TCP to **UDP socket**
   2. There is a agent, who would randomly drop out the packets.
 So, we needed to deal with:
-    A. **Go-Back-N**, for both (1) normal case, and (2) packet loss case
+    A. **Go-Back-N**, for both (1) normal case, and (2) packet loss case.
     B. Go-Back-N with **congestion control**.
     C-1.
 Packet loss: Time out & Retransmission (Go-Back-N).
     C-2.
 Packet loss: Sequence number.